 Copyright Services helps current faculty, students, and staff with copyright research and clearance services for books, journal articles, dissertations, teaching, and other projects.

-Some materials are in the public domain, which means the intellectual property is not owned or controlled by any person or entity.
-Materials in the public domain can be used freely, although they may need to be properly cited.
-Determining copyright terms and what is in the public domain can be difficult; this site is an informational starting point.
+U.S. Copyright Law offers copyright owners a set of exclusive rights to their works for a limited period of time.
+Some materials are in the public domain, which means the copyright term has expired or never existed and the intellectual property is not owned or controlled by any person or entity.
+Materials in the public domain can be used freely, although they need to be properly cited.

-Fair use allows users of copyrighted works the right to exercise without permission some of the rights normally reserved for copyright owners.
-This concept is used as a defense in a court of law.
+Fair use, Section 107 of the U.S. Copyright Law, allows users of copyrighted works the right to exercise without permission some of the rights normally reserved for copyright owners.
+This concept is used as a defense in U.S. Courts.
 Determining what might be considered a fair use in court can be an uncertain process, but these tools can assist you in assessing your use of a copyrighted work.

 The TEACH Act, 17 U.S. Code § 110 (2), was signed into law in 2002.
 It expands the scope of educators' rights to perform and display works and to make the copies integral to such performances and displays for digital distance education, making the rights closer to those we have in face-to-face teaching.
 This TEACH Act Requirements Checklist can guide decisions on copyright compliance for courses.
 If a specific use of a copyright-protected work does not fit within the TEACH Act, the use of the work may fall within Fair Use, or permission to use the work must be obtained from the copyright owner.